abltcp97/blog/_posts/2024-12-04-building-cyber-home-lab-part-1.md

 ![system-picture](/images/homelab-guide/part1/windows-taskmanager.png)
 If for whatever reason you do not have virtualization enabled, then you will need to enabled as it is disabled in the BIOS.
 If you do not see virtualization at all, you are out of luck and your system does not support it.
 There many flavors of BIOS's that I cannot cover so instead I will link below some resources on how to enable your Virtualization through your BIOS!

-> [!INFO] Virtualization Tip
+> Virutalization Tip
-> I always found googling my motherboard name + virutalization does the trick in finding a guide.
+> Researching with  motherboard name + virutalization does the trick in finding a guide.
+{: .prompt-info }

 [Enabling CPU Virutalization by ninjaOne](https://www.ninjaone.com/blog/how-to-enable-cpu-virtualization-in-your-computer-bios/)